isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 **Catie**
 When a chart is rendered, the `Charts` framework will attempt to determine what values are shown on each visible axis based on the data it's plotting.
 However, these values will always be numeric because you can only provide instances of `Double` as the `x` and `y` values.

-To workaround this limitation, `Charts` provides the concept of an axis value formatter, by way of the `IAxisValueFormatter` protocol.
+To work around this limitation, `Charts` provides the concept of an axis value formatter, by way of the `IAxisValueFormatter` protocol.

 **Jessy**
 "I" as a prefix for "interface": not very Swifty!
 As I mentioned last time, the `Charts` framework is actually a port of the popular Android charting library `MPAndroidChart`, and you will occasionally come across stray Java-isms, such as this.